BA in Theatre Arts

 Tracks

-Explores theater as a space of historical and contemporary meaning-making.
+Explores theatre as a space of historical and contemporary meaning-making.
 Students learn to think critically and creatively about theatrical representation through classes that include performance creation, design/technology, and history/literature.
-Techniques of theatrical encounter include textual analysis, historical inquiry, physical approaches to performance, and collaborative creation.

 Performance Creation